koompi/os-maintenance-tools/README.md

 This is a simple tool for freeing up KOOMPI OS root file system and user home directory for difference caches.
 This will help prevent user for bootup failure for not having enough storage to boot.
-This usually affect SDDM to start.
+This usually affects SDDM failed to start.

 # Build